TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

 **We do not share, sell, rent, or disclose any data to third parties because we don't collect any data to share.**

-Since WebLocatorHub operates entirely locally:
+Since WebElement Inspector operates entirely locally:

 - No data is transmitted to external servers
 - No third-party services are used